Windows OS Hub

 Get-NetTCPConnection -AppliedSetting Internet

-You can display DNS names of remote hosts and process names for TCP connections:
+You can display DNS names of remote hosts (instead of IP addresses) and process names for TCP connections:

 Get-NetTCPConnection -State Established |Select-Object -Property LocalAddress, LocalPort,@{name='RemoteHostName';expression={(Resolve-DnsName $_.RemoteAddress).NameHost}},RemoteAddress, RemotePort, State,@{name='ProcessName';expression={(Get-Process -Id $_.OwningProcess).
 Path}},OffloadState,CreationTime |ft